Child Support Attorney in Orlando

 Courts rely on a formula to be as fair as possible when determining the payment amount, but they can adjust the final decision if circumstances justify it.
 For example, the court may require additional support if a child has unique medical or educational needs.

-Can You Modify a Child Support Order?
+Can You Modify a Child Support Order in Orlando?

 It is possible to modify a child support order.
 Doing so requires you to petition the court that enacted the initial order.
 The process may involve providing evidence of a significant change in circumstances, such as an increase or decrease in income for either parent or a substantial change in the child’s needs.